netom/MorseNet/README.md

     $ ./tensorflow_lstm_ctc.py
     ...loads some of the training data and starts training / validation cycles

-Training progress can be observed with tensorboard --log-dir=model_dir
+Training progress can be observed with:

+    $ tensorboard --log-dir=model_dir